2021 Food Tour of Hokkaido

 Seafood, dairy, wagyu beef, fruit and vegetables, wine, sake, whisky and beer.
-From ramen and street food to Michelin-starred restaurants, this northern Japanese Island of Hokkaido food tour has it all!
-The 13 Day tour also includes many personal experiences such as cooking traditional dishes with fishermen's wives.
+From ramen and street food to Michelin-starred restaurants, this food tour on remote northern Japanese Island of Hokkaido has it all!
+The 13 day tour also includes many personal experiences such as cooking traditional dishes with fishermen's wives.

 Definitely the trip to brag about!

-The 2020 Food Tour of Hokkaido is the latest in the range of Japan's frequently commmened food tours.
+The 2021 Food Tour of Hokkaido is the latest in the range of Japan's frequently commended food tours.
 This 13-day northern Japan tour is staged on island of Hokkaido, which is becoming very popular among serious Japan lovers as the next 'it' destination, but is still full of untapped gems.

 Early pioneers began farming in Hokkaido as early as the 16th century.
 However, it was a government policy to develop Hokkaido as a source of primary production in the 19th century when broadacre rice production, cattle grazing, dairy farming and vegetable horticulture started on a large scale.
 Hokkaido also has abundant high quality seafood being surrounded by the rich arctic and subarctic waters of the Sea of Japan, the Sea of Okhotsk and the Pacific Ocean.
 The indigenous people of Hokkaido, the Ainu, add a fascinating and distinct culture to the island.

 On the 13 day 2021 Hokkaido food tour, sample Hokkaido's original wagyu brand, Shiraoi beef, a great range of seafood, dairy products, and wine and whisky.